rubatopy/rubato/docs/source/events.rst

     rb.Radio.listen("KEYDOWN", listener)

-Below is a list of all the events that are broadcast by Rubato:
+Below is a list of all the events that are broadcast by rubato:

 **********
 Key Events